grafana/loki/docs/sources/setup/install/helm/install-microservices/_index.md

 ---
-title: Loki Microservice Helm chart
+title: Install the microservice Helm chart
 menuTitle: Install microservice Loki
 description: Installing Loki in microservice mode using the Helm chart.
 weight: 300
 keywords:
 ---

-# Loki Microservice Helm chart
+# Install the microservice Helm chart

 This Helm Chart deploys Grafana Loki on Kubernetes.